Ch. 4: Interview Questions

 3. What Interests You About the Position?

 Don’t talk about salary, benefits, or anything unrelated to the job.
-If you talk about money, they will think that is the most important thing.
+If you talk about money, they will think that is the most important thing on your mind.

-Demonstrate why you want to work in healthcare.
-Focus on what you can do for the job, not what the job can do for you.
+Demonstrate why you want to work in healthcare, and focus on what you can do for the job, not what the job can do for you.

 4. Why Did You Leave Your Last Job? / Why Are You Leaving Your Job?

-Don’t badmouth the employer or any of your colleagues or bosses because they will think you will do the same thing if you were to leave this job.
+Don’t badmouth the employer or any of your colleagues, because the future employer will think you will do the same thing if you were to leave this job.

-You can discuss relocation, financial trouble at previous employment, and other true relevant reasons as long as you keep it light and discuss how this job could better your circumstances.
+You can discuss relocation, financial trouble at previous employment, and other true relevant reasons--as long as you keep it light.
+Discuss how this job could better your circumstances.